1. What is your boarding facility like?

 8. What vaccinations are required for boarding?

-Dogs are required to be current on Rabies, The DHLPP vaccine (Distemper, Hepatitis, Leptospirosis, Parainfluenza, and Parvo Virus) vaccine should have been given within the last year.
+Dogs are required to be current on Rabies.
+The DHLPP vaccine (Distemper, Hepatitis, Leptospirosis, Parainfluenza, and Parvo Virus) vaccine should have been given within the last year.
 Bordetella vaccination is required every six months.
 Bordetella is also known as "Kennel Cough" or "Canine Cough."
 It is an air-borne bacteria that can be a problem in areas where dogs are housed together.
 Vaccination of your dog with this important vaccine, prior to boarding, helps eliminate or reduce the signs of this irritating disease syndrome.
 We also require the Canine Influenza H3N2 Vaccine for boarded dogs.
-Canine Influenza H3N2, is a viral disease similar to bordetella, but the disease is more severe, and often leads to pneumonia.
+Canine Influenza H3N2, is a viral disease similar to Bordetella, but the disease is more severe, and often leads to pneumonia.
 Ideally your pet should be vaccinated 8 days prior to boarding.
+Beginning October 1, 2017, dogs will also need to be vaccinated against the H3N8 strain of Canine Influenza as well.

 Cats are required to be current on Rabies and shoould have been vaccinated for FVRCP (Feline Viral Rhinotracheitis, Calcivirus, and Panleukopenia) within the last year.
 We also require your feline be vaccinated for Bordetella within the past six months.
 Ask your veterinarian or call us if you have any questions regarding the status of your pet's vaccinations.